-A trustee is required to administer the trust in good faith, in accordance with the trust's provisions and purposes, 136 and solely in the interests of the beneficiaries.
-137 This includes keeping trust property separate from other property.
-138 The trustee must use such care and skill as a man of ordinary prudence would exercise in dealing with his own property.
-139 The trustee has a duty to take and keep control of the trust property, 140
+A trustee is required to administer the trust in good faith, in accordance with the trust's provisions and purposes,133 and solely in the interests of the beneficiaries.134 This includes keeping trust property separate from other property.135 The trustee must use such care and skill as a man of ordinary prudence would exercise in dealing with his own property.136 The trustee has a duty to take and keep control of the trust property,137 to preserve trust property,138 and to make it productive.139 Where there is a claim for or against the trust, the trustee has a duty to take reasonable steps to enforce or defend

-T. Begley & K. Behrens, Allowable Distributions for Special Needs Trusts, Presented at 2012 National Aging & Law Institute (November 8-10, 2012), p.
+131 T. Begley & K. Behrens, Allowable Distributions for Special Needs Trusts, Presented at 2012 National Aging & Law Institute (November 8-10, 2012), p.
 2 (hereinafter "Begley & Behrens, Allowable Distributions").

-Considerations in developing a budget include the size of the trust and anticipated income, beneficiary living expenses and needs, life expectancy, anticipated extraordinary expenses, an emergency fund, and reinvestment of income.
+132 Considerations in developing a budget include the size of the trust and anticipated income, beneficiary living expenses and needs, life expectancy, anticipated extraordinary exepenses, an emergency fund, and reinvestment of income.
 Begley & Behrens, Allowable Distributions, supra, at 5.

-$^{^{136}}$ O.C.G.A. \S 53-12-240(b).
+133 O.C.G.A. § 53-12-240(b).
 A trustee shall exercise the judgment and care of a prudent person acting in a like capacity and familiar with such matters, considering the purposes, provisions, distribution requirements and other circumstances of the trust.
-O.C.G.A. \S 53-12-241.
+O.C.G.A. § 53-12-241.
 Some commentators have questioned whether this standard means the trustee must also be faster than a speeding bullet and able to leap over tall buildings in a single bound.

-Restatement (Second) of Trusts, § 170.
+134 Restatement (Second) of Trusts, § 170.
 The Restatement describes this as a duty of loyalty, as opposed to a sole benefit rule, indicating that the trustee has a duty not to profit at the expense of the beneficiary or to compete with him without consent.
 In fact, even where there is no breach of trust, the trustee is still accountable to the beneficiary for all profits.
 Restatement (Second) of Trusts, § 203.